cassiofb-dev/sakura-luna/README.md

 ## About

-Sakura Luna is discord bot for promiving interactions between people and (in progress) promoving art.
+Sakura Luna is discord bot for promiving interactions between people and promoving art.

 ## Features